tricoder42/named-urls/README.md

 // Navigation.js
-import * as React from 'react' import { Link } from 'react-router' import { reverse } form 'named-urls'
+import * as React from 'react' import { Link } from 'react-router' import { reverse } from 'named-urls'

 function Navigation({ messages }) {
    return (